Félix Varela: Life

 In 1821 Varela was chosen to represent Cuba in the Cortes Generales of Spain in Madrid, where he joined in a petition to the Crown for the independence of Latin America, and also published an essay which argued for the abolition of slavery in Cuba.
-For such ideas, after the French invasion of Spain in 1823 overthrew the liberal government of Spain and restored King Ferdinand VII who then brutally suppressed all opposition, he was sentenced to death by the government.
+For such ideas, after the 1823 Spanish Bourbon Restoration overthrew the liberal government of Spain and restored Spanish Bourbon King Ferdinand VII who then brutally suppressed all opposition, he was sentenced to death by the government.
 Before he could be arrested, however, he fled, first to Gibraltar, then to the United States, where he spent the rest of his life, settling in New York City.

 In New York, Varela founded El Habanero, the first Spanish-language newspaper in the United States, though it produced only seven issues.
 He published other newspapers in Spanish, including El Mensajero Semanal, and also in English The Protestant's Abridger and Annotator.
 He published many articles about human rights, as well as multiple essays on religious tolerance, cooperation between the English and Spanish-speaking communities, and the importance of education.

 After spending some months studying English, he served as an assistant at St. Peter's Church on Barclay Street from 1825 to 1827.
-In 1827, Varela purchased a former Episcopalian church building on Ann Street named "Christ Church, and founded a new Catholic parish bearing the same name.
+In 1827, Varela purchased a former Episcopalian church building on Ann Street named Christ Church, and founded a new Catholic parish bearing the same name.
 By 1833, the building was beginning to become unsafe to use, and Varela therefore purchased land on James Street for the construction of a new church that would be dedicated to St. James.
 However, some members of the congregation complained that James Street was too far from their former church, and so in 1836 Varela also purchased a former Presbyterian church on Chambers Street, which he renamed the Church of the Transfiguration, and he served as the pastor of the church on Chambers Street for his remaining time in New York.
-In 1853, several years after Varela had left New York for Florida, the parish would move again to a former Protestant church building on Mott Street in the Five Points neighborhood of Manhattan.
+In 1853, several years after Varela had left New York for Florida, the parish moved again to a former Protestant church building on Mott Street in the Five Points neighborhood of Manhattan.
 The area later became known as Chinatown and the parish continues to serve a largely immigrant community as of 2017.
 It houses a memorial to Varela.